 All eligible students must submit their applications through E-link.
-The following schemes are available for students enrolled in part-time learning programme:
+The following schemes are available for students:

 a) Extended Non-means-tested Loan Scheme (ENLS)

 7.2.2 Student Emergency Fund

 The Student Emergency Fund (SEF) is offered by the College to provide financial assistance to students who are unable to meet immediate and essential expenses arising from temporary hardship due to emergency.
 The application period is open throughout the year.